 Please Note: Donations that are left outside the library when the library is closed will be discarded.

-Questions regarding donations of materials should be addressed to the Dean of the Library at 304-876-5312.
+Questions regarding donations of materials should be addressed to the Collection Development or the Librarian Dean of the Library.
+Please call the Public Services desk to be transferred to the appropriate person at 304-876-5421.

 The library encourages donors to obtain an appraisal of their donations for income tax purposes.
 Appraisals are the responsibility of the donors and should ideally be made prior to donation.
 The Internal Revenue Service considers library staff to be interested parties precluding their participation in the appraisal process.
 Acceptance of an appraised item does not imply agreement with the appraised value.